 Nikitsky Botanical Garden

-Nikitsky Botanical Garden is one of the leading research institutions in the field of botany and gardening.
-Located in Crimea between the Black Sea and the village of Nikita.
+Nikitsky Botanical Garden is one of the leading scientific research institutions in the field of botany and horticulture.
+It is located in Crimea between the Black Sea and the village of Nikita.

 Nikitsky Botanical Garden

-The first stone in the foundation of the garden was laid by Emperor Alexander I in 1811, when he put his signature in a decree on the creation of a botanical garden in Crimea.
-According to the decree, the state was to allocate 10,000 rubles each year for the garden.
-The Duke Emmanuel Osipovich de Richelieu and Count Mikhail Vorontsov, who knew the emperor well, contributed to the formation of the Nikitsky Botanical Garden.
-This initiative was also promoted by Bieberstein, a prominent German botanist, working for the benefit of Russia for over twenty years and working as the chief inspector for silkworms of southern Russia.
+The foundation stone of the garden was laid by Emperor Alexander I in 1811, when he signed a decree establishing a botanical garden in Crimea.
+According to the decree, the state had to allocate 10,000 rubles each year for the garden.
+Duke Emmanuel Osipovich de Richelieu and Count Mikhail Vorontsov, who knew the emperor well, contributed to the formation of the Nikitsky Botanical Garden.
+This initiative was also promoted by Biberstein, a prominent German botanist who has been working for the benefit of Russia for over twenty years and is the chief inspector for sericulture in southern Russia.

-In 1812, the scientist Christian Steven was appointed to the post of director of the garden, who believed that decorative and garden cultures from southern Europe should be in the garden, in the future to acclimatize them in Crimea and the rest of Russia.
-Already in September, the first plantings of plants and trees were planted.
-After 3 years, the Nikitsky Botanical Garden published a catalog according to which 58 species of pears, 95 varieties of apple trees, 15 ornamental and 6 berry crops were grown in the garden.
-Thanks to Christian Steven’s knowledge, it was possible to acclimatize many plant and tree varieties for the harsh conditions of the Russian climate.
-The garden has become a transshipment point for acclimatization of plants from Europe to Asia and vice versa.
+In 1812, scientist Christian Steven was appointed director of the garden, who believed that the garden should contain ornamental and horticultural crops from the southern part of Europe in order to acclimatize them in the Crimea and the rest of Russia in the future.
+The first plantings of plants and trees were already planted in September.
+Three years later, the Nikitsky Botanical Garden published a catalog according to which 58 types of pears, 95 varieties of apple trees, 15 ornamental and 6 berry crops were grown in the garden.
+Thanks to Christian Steven's knowledge, it was possible to acclimatize many varieties of plants and trees for the harsh conditions of the Russian climate.
+The garden has become a transit point for acclimatization of plants from Europe to Asia and vice versa.

 Nikitsky Botanical Garden

-In 1818, Steven was given money for which he went on a trip for 2 years, during which he studied fruit crops and sent the most suitable to the Nikitsky Garden.
-Over twelve years of work, the scientist gathered in the veil of almost 500 species of exotic plants.
-In 1826, a garden caretaker, Gartvis, was appointed director, as Christian Steven was appointed inspector for silkworm.
-Garthvis ran the garden until his death, collecting plants and trees from all over the world into the garden collection.
+In 1818, Steven was given money, with which he went on a 2-year trip, during which he studied fruit crops and sent the most suitable ones to the Nikitsky Garden.
+In twelve years of work, the scientist has collected almost 500 varieties of exotic plants in Chad.
+In 1826, a garden supervisor, Hartvis, was appointed director, as Christian Steven was appointed inspector of sericulture.
+Hartvis managed the garden until his death, collecting plants and trees from all over the world into the garden's collection.

-The Nikitsky Botanical Garden suffered tremendous damage during the occupation by German troops, which destroyed many plants and the most valuable took to Berlin.
-After the liberation of Crimea, work began on the restoration of the garden, and after the war, the director of the garden Anatoly Koverga began searching for the lost collection and, having traveled many kilometers, found them in a suburb of Berlin and returned everything to Crimea.
+The Nikitsky Botanical Garden suffered enormous damage during the occupation by German troops, who destroyed many plants and took the most valuable ones to Berlin.
+After the liberation of Crimea, work began on restoring the garden, and after the end of the war, the director of the garden, Anatoly Koverga, began searching for the lost collection and, having traveled many kilometers, found them in the suburbs of Berlin and returned everything to the Crimea.

-The Nikitsky Garden is beautiful at least for a time of the year, in it you can see huge cedars and cypress trees, many fruit crops, you can enjoy the smell of flowers in any season of the year.
-From March to May, over 150 varieties of tulips bloom, irises bloom from April to May, and from May to December, visitors are pleased with their appearance roses, which number more than 100 species.
-Well, the main property of the garden is the herbarium, in the collection of which more than 150,000 species of plants.
+Nikitsky Garden is beautiful at any time of the year, you can see huge cedars and cypresses, a lot of fruit crops, and you can enjoy the smell of flowers in any season of the year.
+From March to May, over 150 varieties of tulips bloom, irises bloom from April to May, and from May to December, visitors are pleased with the appearance of roses, of which there are more than 100 varieties.
+Well, the main asset of the garden is the herbarium, which has more than 150,000 plant species in its collection.

-Souvenir shops and shops also function in the garden, where you can buy seedlings and seeds of interest.
-You can visit the garden from 9 to 18 ( from May to October ) and from 9 to 16 ( from November to April ).
+There are also souvenir shops and shops in the garden where you can buy seedlings and seeds of interest.
+You can visit the garden from 9 to 18 (from May to October) and from 9 to 16 (from November to April).

 Nikitsky Botanical Garden Nikitsky Botanical Garden Nikitsky Botanical Garden Nikitsky Botanical Garden Nikitsky Botanical Garden Nikitsky Botanical Garden